vlasikhin/vlasikhin.github.io/en.md

 Created web content strategy and managed content development.
 Business analysis and documentation of functional specifications for content-related web projects

-Also work as system administrator:
+Also worked as a system administrator:

 Installation and maintenance of all systems within a clients digital environment.
 Producing documentation on operational, system and user procedures & guidelines.